CRM

 Another concern is the compliance with existing legal frameworks, such as those related to consumer protection, privacy, and anti-money laundering.
 Smart contracts operate on a transparent and immutable ledger, which can conflict with privacy laws like the GDPR in Europe, which grants individuals the right to deletion of personal data.

-For more information on the legal and regulatory challenges of smart contracts, you can explore resources from Harvard Law School and Stanford Law School.
+For more information on the legal and regulatory challenges of smart contracts, you can explore resources from Harvard Law School.

 These challenges highlight the need for ongoing research, development, and dialogue among developers, legal experts, and regulators to ensure that smart contracts can be safely and effectively implemented across various sectors.